Too Dangerous to Live: Reception

 Kine Weekly wrote: "The direction is as competent as the acting, no grass is allowed to grow under the story; it works smoothly and excitingly to its spectacular climax.
 Secret passages mysterious radio stations, aeroplanes, sinister hideouts, death by electrocution, and attempt at a death by arson are but the most easily remembered paraphernalia and phases of the eventful and hair-raising entertainment."

+Picture Show wrote: "Thoroughly entertaining crook melodrama ...
+The film is crisply directed, and is full of interesting touches.
+The climax is really thrilling and somewhat horrifying.
+Excellent acting by a well-chosen cast gets the most from the situations and neat dialogue."